trbtm/TBMXibLocalizer/README.markdown

 ```

+~~`TBMXibDefineControl` defines a control or rather an IBOutlet~~.

+Since Xcode 6 Interface Builder is not able to read preprocessor macros or classes only defined in an implementation file correctly.
+If you used TBMXibDefineControl do not touch that code, it still works.

-`TBMXibDefineControl` defines a control or rather an IBOutlet. `TBMXibLocalizeControl` creates a method that calls `-localizeControl:string:`.
+`TBMXibLocalizeControl` creates a method that calls `-localizeControl:string:`.
 The methods by defined by `TBMXibLocalizeControl` a prefixed and dynamically called using run time features in `-awakeFromNib`.

 In your xib file you have to create an object with the appropriate sublass of `TBMXibLocalizer` and connect the IBOulets with the controls in the xib file.

 ## Warning

 * Make sure that genstrings is able to read your subclasses of `TBMXibLocalizer`.
-* Make sure that all controls i.e. buttons are wide enough for all versions of the localized string.
+* Make sure that all controls i.e. buttons are wide enough for all versions of the localized string if not using autolayout

 ## Supported classes